-district court to distinguish Upjohn and in doing so affirmed that the privilege will apply when companies take the following approaches commonly used in connection with internal investigations:
+The Court of Appeals also addressed the other rationales offered by the district court to distinguish Upjohn and in doing so affirmed that the privilege will apply when companies take the following approaches commonly used in connection with internal investigations:

 First, the internal investigation can be conducted without outside counsel being consulted.
 The Court of Appeals rejected the notion that the defendants could not claim privilege over the internal investigative reports because outside counsel was not consulted: "Upjohn does not hold or imply that the involvement of outside counsel is a necessary predicate for the privilege to apply.
-On the contrary, the general rule, which this Court has adopted, is that a lawyer's status as in-house counsel 'does not dilute the privilege."
-Because in KBR the internal investigative reports at issue were conducted under the auspices of in-house counsel, the rule in Upjohn applied.
+On the contrary, the general rule, which this Court has adopted, is that a lawyer's status as in-house counsel 'does not dilute the privilege.""11 Because in KBR the internal investigative reports at issue were conducted under the auspices of in-house counsel, the rule in Upjohn applied.

 Second, employee interviews can be conducted by non-attorneys.
 The court noted that even though the interviews in KBR were conducted by non-attorneys, the investigation was nevertheless "conducted at the direction" of attorneys in the defendants' in-house legal department.
-Accordingly, the non-attorney interviewers were serving as "agents" of the attorneys in the internal investigation, and, as such, communications made to these non-attorneys during the course of the internal investigation were privileged.
+Accordingly, the non-attorney interviewers were serving as "agents" of the attorneys in the internal investigation, and, as such, communications made to these non-attorneys during the course of the internal investigation were privileged.12 court, the court found that it was insignificant that the "confidentiality agreements signed by KBR employees did not mention that the purpose of KBR's investigation was to obtain legal advice."
+The court did suggest, however, that the general awareness of the interviewed employees that the investigation was being conducted by the legal department may be a relevant factor in analyzing Upjohn's applicability.
+15

 Third, the court noted that Upjohn did not require that the interviewed employees be "expressly informed that the purpose of the interview was to assist the company in obtaining legal advice."
-Relatedly, and also in disagreement with the district court, the court found that it was insignificant that the "confidentiality agreements signed by KBR employees did not mention that the purpose of KBR's investigation was to obtain legal advice."
-The court did suggest, however, that the general awareness of the interviewed employees that the investigation was being conducted by the legal department may be a relevant factor in analyzing Upjohn's applicability.
+Relatedly, and also in disagreement with the district